mbolt35/PP-Wizardry/README.md

  1. Reduced template syntax
  2. Reduced namespace syntax

 There's not much of a real need for such a "reduced syntax," but I do know that it's possible for template syntax to become unwieldy if used incorrectly.
-Again, this is not intended to be a used in a
+Again, this is not intended to be a used in production code.

 ### Reduced Template and Namespace Syntax